Ernest M. Jessop

-Two original illustrations from The Jackdaw of Rheims by Thomas Ingoldsby, illustrations by Ernest M. Jessop.
-Published by Eyre & Spottiswoode, London, 1889.
+Twenty-one original illustrations from The Jackdaw of Rheims by Thomas Ingoldsby, illustrations by Ernest M. Jessop.
+Published 1883 and 1889, Eyre & Spottiswoode, London, England.

 The Jackdaw of Rheims is the best-known poem from the series of Ingoldsby Legends, first printed in the journal Bentley’s Miscellany in the late 1830s and later in New Monthly Magazine.
 This charming story is about a jackdaw who steals a cardinal’s ring and is later made a saint.

 The story was written by the Rev. Richard Harris Barham (1788-1845), who used the pen-name Thomas Ingoldsby of Tappington Manor.
 Barham wrote ghost stories, tales, poems and humorous short stories, which for decades entertained both adults and children.

 Condition: The three illustrations from 1883 have considerable foxing, stains, and one with surface crack; the remaining 18 from 1889 are in good to very good condition, with minor age-related toning and mars.
 The two framed pieces are housed in late 19th/early 20th century oak frames under glass.

 About the artist…